CPAN-Security/security.metacpan.org/docs/risk-assessment-guide.md

 ## Options for risk mitigation

+* For component projects published on CPAN
     1. Consider availability for adoption when owner is unresponsive and distribution is made available for adoption via the [ADOPTME](https://metacpan.org/author/ADOPTME) facility on PAUSE/CPAN
     2. Consider availability for assisting when owner is looking for co-maintainer support, via the [NEEDHELP](https://metacpan.org/author/NEEDHELP) facility on PAUSE/CPAN
     3. Consider the availability for handoff when owner is looking for someone to take over the distribution, via the [HANDOFF](https://metacpan.org/author/HANDOFF) facility on PAUSE/CPAN
+* For CPAN ecosystems themselves, including PAUSE, MetaCPAN and any other supporting systems.
+    1. Fund ongoing security improvement work, via CPANSec or the Perl and Raku Foundation.

 ## See Also